nspi/vbcg/README.md

 This is a prototype demonstrating our research activities concerning *video-based vital sign monitoring*.

 We aim to apply this techniques in the context of ultra-high-field MRI but other scenarios are possible as well.

 ## About
 The aim of our research is to overcome the limitations of contact-based hardware for MRI patient monitoring (e.g. pulse oximetry) as they are error-prone, especially during ultra-high-field MRI.
 Instead, we develop video-based (and therefore contact-free) real-time methods based on recent findings in remote vital sign measurement.
 A valuable overview of this topic (unrelated to MRI) can be found in [1] and a summary of our current state of research (early 2016) can be found in [2].
 This prototype will be used to demonstrate some of the algorithms we have developed so far.

+On Github there are several other valuable projects (e.g. [webcam-pulse-detector](https://github.com/thearn/webcam-pulse-detector)) regarding video-based heart rate frequency estimation.
+This aspect is part of our past work [4]; however we are more interested in developing methods for estimating the current phase of the cardiac cycle accurately.

 #### Features
-- Read video stream from OpenCV compatible camera
+- Read video stream from OpenCV compatible camera *or* read video stream from hard disk

-- Crop video to manually-defined ROI or use OpenCV Viola-Jones [3] implementation for face detection
+- Crop video to manually-defined ROI *or* use Viola-Jones algorithm for face detection [3]
-- Enable/Disable plotting of signals

 - Store frames from camera on hard disk

-- Heart rate estimation as described in [4] and live visual feedback
+- Heart rate estimation as described in [4]

+- ''Prediction'' of next cardiac cycle as described in [5]

 #### License
 GNU GPL v3.0